netronome-support/Tools/dpdk/route/README.txt

 Limitations:

- * TTL decrement nor TTL checking is not implemented.
+ * TTL decrement and TTL checking are not implemented.

  * Packet sanity checks are generally not performed.